tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * What is variance?

   * **Variance** is the measurement of how far numbers in a dataset are spread about their mean.
-For example, let's say stock A has an average price of $50 but varies in price as low as $5 and as high as $90.
-However, stock B averages $50 but differs in price as low as $40 and as high as $60.
-Stock A has a higher variance than stock B.
+For example, let's say Stock A has an average price of $50 but varies in price as low as $5 and as high as $90.
+However, Stock B averages $50 but differs in price as low as $40 and as high as $60.
+Stock A has a higher variance than Stock B.

 * What is the difference between covariance and variance?